duynlq/Personal-Projects/README.md

 # Personal Projects
-Collection of data science projects from graduate school and datasets from Kaggle.
+Collection of data science projects from DataScience@SMU and datasets from Kaggle.

 *Tools used: R (tidyverse, DataExplorer, inspectdf, ggpubr, corrplot, e1071, caret)*